This post is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

 What is Binance Margin Trading?

 Margin trading, or leverage trading, amplifies trading results in both directions.
-This results in larger potential profits but to a higher risk.
+This results in more significant potential profits but higher risk.

 - Margin Level: (Current total exposure / Borrowed amount) = $30.000/$20.000 = 1.5